Reunion of 1958 BGS EntrantsDave Brittain writes:

 The young boys won the toss and batted first setting a target of 62 with good batting performances from Joe Taylor and Owen Dunderdale, Tom Atkinson was not out with his slightly unorthodox style.

 The old boys were managed by Nick Beacock and included names such as Willey, Cadwallader, Bell, Holmes, Dewfall and Golland to name a few.
 Bell excelled with the bat and had to retire, as did Dewfall.

 The game went to the final overs but the old boys ended up worthy winners.

 Thanks to J Taylor senior for umpiring.

-Send your news to and it will reach the Chairman and the Newsletter and Website editors.
+Send your news to and it will reach the Newsletter and Website editors.

 Newsletters are in the Library section.